 Variations

 Any type of flour will work.
-I've successfully used white whole wheat flour, whole wheat pastry flour, and unbleached all purpose.
+I've successfully used white whole wheat flour, whole wheat pastry flour, and unbleached all-purpose.

-Also, you will want to use gluten free bread or gluten free crackers in place of the regular bread/cracker topping.
+Also, you will want to use gluten-free bread or gluten-free crackers in place of the regular bread/cracker topping.

-Storage Tips:
+Storage Tips

 Refrigerate leftovers and transfer to an airtight container in the fridge for up to 4 days or the freezer for one month.

-What to serve with this dish
+What to Serve with Squash Casserole

 Final thoughts:

-Looking for an easy southern squash casserole?
+Looking for an easy Southern squash casserole?
 This creamy, classic casserole tastes great served on your holiday table or as a side dish for fried chicken.
-Made with fresh or frozen yellow squash, this easy casserole can be made year round and requires minimal prep work without any weird ingredients.

 MORE HOLIDAY SIDE RECIPES YOU'LL LOVE: